 “Having closure and peace of mind never felt so good… We have everything you’re looking for and even things you aren’t.” - Costas Rombocos

 In Honor of Our Veterans and First Responders

-Our exclusive, one-of-a-kind Veterans Honor Court (recognized by two U.S. Presidents) with all its war and peace theater memorials and 40 individual bronze plaques of our upstanding honorary trustees, with the separate police and sheriff memorials, all offer the dignity that every Veteran longs for.
+Our exclusive, one-of-a-kind Veterans Honor Court (recognized by two U.S. Presidents) with all its war and peace theater memorials and 40 individual bronze plaques of our upstanding honorary trustees the separate police and sheriff memorials, all offer the dignity that every Veteran longs for.

-Please note, for a limited time (through this year, 2020), honorably discharged Veterans and First Responders who choose our funeral home at the time of need or when making before-need pre-arrangements for a funeral or memorial service with cremation, have the option of a complimentary (no charge) inurnment space for both husband and wife in our most-impressive Gate of Heaven Mausoleum, Columbarium of Victory (value $2246).
-For Veterans we will also install a bronze plaque, furnished by the government, on the Gate of Heaven’s 25-foot, granite Memorial Wall, at no charge to the family.
-No other local funeral home or cemetery, including the national Veterans cemetery, provides you with all-inclusive facilities at your time of need, planning ahead, or for having additional provisions for other members of your family to be together, with exception of the spouse.
-Our exclusive, most-elegant, 280-person Olympian Plaza Reception and Event Center is available for all family functions, including Celebration of Life Services, and monthly jazz events (Currently discontinued for the summer months due to COVID-19).
+Please note, for a limited time (through this year, 2020), honorably discharged Veterans and First Responders who choose our funeral home at the time of need or when making before-need pre-arrangements for a funeral or memorial service with cremation have the option of a complimentary (no charge) inurnment space for both husband and wife in our most-impressive Gate of Heaven Mausoleum, Columbarium of Victory (value $2246).
+For Veterans, we will also install a bronze plaque, furnished by the government, on the Gate of Heaven’s 25-foot granite Memorial Wall, at no charge to the family.
+No other local funeral home or cemetery, including the national Veterans cemetery, provides you with all-inclusive facilities at your time of need, planning, or for having additional provisions for other members of your family to be together, except the spouse.
+Our exclusive, most-elegant, 280-person Olympian Plaza Reception and Event Center is available for all family functions, including Celebration of Life Services and monthly jazz events (Currently discontinued for the summer months due to COVID-19).

 What is a Veteran?